 This laboratory science course is an algebra-based, introductory college-level physics course.
 Students learn the principles of physics by exploring the following concepts: Newtonian mechanics, work, energy and power, mechanical waves and sound, and simple circuits.
 Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on inquiry-based laboratory work as they explore these concepts.
 Students will prepare to take the AP Physics I exam upon completion of this course.
 State regulations require AP students to take the College Board administered exam.

 Anatomy and Physiology

+326300CW

 PREREQUISITE: Biology 1 and Chemistry 1.

 This laboratory science course focuses on the structure and function of the human body with emphasis on the histology and gross anatomy of the body.
 Topics such as diseases, bodily dysfunctions, immunology, clinical advances, and health careers are discussed to give relevance and meaning to the students.
 The course is most beneficial to students who plan to enter health-related careers.

-• Earth Science 326500CW

-PREREQUISITE: Biology 1.

-This laboratory science course includes the study of the composition of the Earth and the dynamic forces that shape the Earth including plate tectonics, earthquakes, and volcanoes and the composition of the Earth.
+Anatomy and Physiology Honors 326300HW PREREQUISITE: Biology 1 Honors and Chemistry 1 Honors.
+This laboratory science course focuses on the structure and function of the human body with emphasis on the histology and gross anatomy of the body.
+These concepts will be addressed in greater depth than in Anatomy and Physiology.
+Topics such as diseases, bodily dysfunctions, immunology, clinical advances, and health careers are discussed to give relevance and meaning to the students.
+The course is most beneficial to students who plan to enter health-related careers. • Earth and Space Science PREREQUISITE: Biology 1.
+326500CW This laboratory science course includes the study of the composition of the Earth and the dynamic forces that shape the Earth including plate tectonics, earthquakes, and volcanoes and the composition of the Earth.
 The course also includes the mapping of the Earth's surface, the movement of the Earth through space, and the use of satellite technology to create the global positioning system.
 The stars and galaxies, sun, planets, and the effect of the moon on Earth are also explored along with how the Earth is eroded through wind, water, glaciers, and waves.
 The course concludes with a study of the origin of the universe, geologic time and the history of the continents.

-• Environmental Science PREREQUISITE: Biology 1.

-Designed to assist students in the development of a "beyond one's self" view of the world, a review of basic ecological principles will give the scientific grounding for a more thorough investigation of the environmental issues faced today.
+Environmental Science PREREQUISITE: Biology 1.
+326100CW Designed to assist students in the development of a "beyond one's self" view of the world, a review of basic ecological principles will give the scientific grounding for a more thorough investigation of the environmental issues faced today.
 Students will explore various aspects of environmental science through service projects, environmental awareness and the understanding of how each person can help protect the Earth.

-• AP Environmental Science

-PREREQUISITE: Biology 1 CP or Honors and Chemistry 1 CP or Honors, Algebra 2.
+AP Environmental Science 327700AW PREREQUISITE: Biology 1 CP or Honors and Chemistry 1 CP or Honors, Algebra 2.
 This course is designed to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 Students will also identify and analyze environmental problems and examine alternative solutions to resolving or preventing environmental problems.
 This course will prepare students for the Advanced Placement Examination that is given by the College Board.
 In addition, this course exposes students to a wide range of disciplines as Environmental Science is built upon the foundations established in Biology, Chemistry, Geology, and Geography.
 State regulations require AP students to take the College Board administered exam.
 Guidance counselors may recommend some students take Environmental Science paired with Biology 1 in the same year.

-• Marine Science 322500CW PREREQUISITE: Biology 1.
+322500CW Marine Science PREREQUISITE: Biology 1.